FlexibleSUSY/FlexibleSUSY/doc/observables/FlexibleDecay.rst

   FSCalculateDecays = True;

 in model's ``FlexibleSUSY.m.in`` file.
-By defaul this variable is set to ``False``.
+By defaul this variable is initialized to :mathematica:`False`.
+In models distributed with FlexibleSUSY which support decays we set it explicitly to :mathematica:`True`.
-Which decays are included is controled by ``FSDecayParticles`` variable.
+Which decays are included is controled by :mathematica:`FSDecayParticles` variable.
 By default, it's set to include CP-even and -odd neutral Higgs and charged Higgs.
-For SARAH's THDM-II this is equivalen to
+For example, in SARAH's THDM-II this is equivalen to

 .. code-block:: mathematica

   FSDecayParticles = {hh, Ah, Hpm};

-Runtime
+Runtime options
 +++++++

 .. code-block::